Last Updated on April 30, 2021 by Helga Dosa

-Of course there are secrets for Italian recipes you should follow if you want to make a bona fide Italian dish!
+Of course, there are secrets for Italian recipes you should follow if you want to make a bona fide Italian dish!
 In the first part of this series, we looked at desserts.
 Now it’s time to take a closer look to the rest of the menu!

 Are you ready?

 These are some rules of thumb to follow when choosing to prepare a basic Italian dish.
 If you happen to be a wizard in the kitchen and can design something incredible yourself, by all means do so.
-However, especially when it comes to pasta dishes, there are so many distorted versions of our classics that learning some secrets for Italian recipes and rules of thumb to ensure authenticity is served along those tagliatelle can only be beneficial.
+However, especially when it comes to pasta dishes, there are so many distorted versions of our classics that learning some secrets for Italian recipes and rules of thumb to ensure authenticity is served along that tagliatelle can only be beneficial.

 Secrets for Italian recipes: pasta dishes that don’t need extra cheese

-Believe it or not, just because you are eating past does not necessarily mean that you may smother it in pecorino or parmigiano.
-So, one the first secrets to Italian recipes to learn is just that: hold on to grated cheese sometimes, especially when you’re having pasta with sauces made with:
+Believe it or not, just because you are eating past does not necessarily mean that you may smother it in pecorino or Parmigiano.
+So, one of the first secrets to Italian recipes to learn is just that: hold on to grated cheese sometimes, especially when you’re having pasta with sauces made with:

-- Lentils, fish or clams or seafood
+- Lentils, fish or clams, or seafood

 - Porcini or other mushrooms (although this is questionable)